 To date, over 40 major California employers have taken the pledge, including GAP Inc., Apple, Salesforce, and more.
 We would be excited to add your name to this growing list and publicly recognize your commitment to equity in the workplace.
 We hope we can count on you to join this effort and look forward to partnering with you as we move towards pay equity in California.
 The following companies have signed our equal pay pledge:

-Click HERE for a full list of California Equal Pay Pledge signatories.
+Click HERE for a downloadable list of California Equal Pay Pledge signatories.

 Equal Pay Task Force

 In January 2016, SB 358, the California Fair Pay Act, took effect.
 California is uniquely positioned to provide leadership on this issue, and the CCSWG is uniquely positioned within California to support meaningful compliance with the strongest equal pay laws in the country.

 The Commission launched a statewide, multi-stakeholder Pay Equity Task Force to engage diverse interests and facilitate an ongoing dialogue about pay equity between employees and their advocates, small and large employers, policymakers, legislators, experts in human resources and compensation practices, industrial organizational psychologists, labor economists, social scientists, and legal and other experts in the public and private sectors.

 In 2017, the California Senate Office of Research conducted a case study on the California Pay Equity Task Force which was unique in that it is the first task force in California to be convened for the purpose of assuring effective implementation of a law.
 Read that report and learn more below.